 Doing a soft reset

-If you use the --soft option to reset, this is the same as simply changing your HEAD reference to a different commit.
+, this is the same as simply changing your HEAD reference to a different commit.
 Your working tree changes are left untouched.
 This means the following two commands are equivalent:

-$ git update-ref HEAD HEAD^ # does the same thing, albeit manually
+$ git reset --soft HEAD^ # backup HEAD to its parent, # effectively ignoring the last commit $ git update-ref HEAD HEAD^ # does the same thing, albeit manually

-In both cases, your working tree now sits on top of an older HEAD, so you should see more changes if you run status.
+.
 It’s not that your files have been changed, simply that they are now being compared against an older version.
 It can give you a chance to create a new commit in place of the old one.
-In fact, if the commit you want to change is the most recent one checked in, you can use commit --amend to add your latest changes to the last commit as if you’d done them together.
+In fact, if the commit you want to change is the most recent one checked in, you can use commit --amend

 But please note: if you have downstream consumers, and they’ve done work on top of your previous head — the one you threw away — changing HEAD like this will force a merge to happen automatically after their next pull.
 Below is what your tree would look like after a soft reset and a new commit: